pamanes/DevToolingInstallScripts/README.md

 # DevToolingInstallScripts
 Collection of powershell scripts to get dev tooling ready

-- Winget is required to run these scripts, it is already installed on Windows 11.
-If you are using Windows 10 you may need to install it manually, look here: https://github.com/microsoft/winget-cli
+- Powershell and Winget are required to run these scripts, they are already installed on Windows 11.
+If you are using Windows 10 you may need to install them manually, for winget look here: https://github.com/microsoft/winget-cli

 - Run powershell as admin before running any scripts and execute the following (Administrator rights required for some scripts):